Excitonic quantum criticality: from bilayer graphene to narrow Chern bands: Excitonic quantum criticality of electrons

-Due to these conceptual issues, the conclusions drawn from the old arguments must be revisited through an improved calculation of $\Pi_{\phi}(\bs{q}, \Omega = 0)$.
-For this analysis, we again work within the controlled expansion which involves a large number ($N$) of fermion species interacting with a critical boson whose bare kinetic term is deformed from $|\bs{q}|^2$ to $|\bs{q}|^{1+\epsilon}$.
-As reviewed in Section~\ref{subsec:FLbilayer_setup}, the leading order (i.e. $\mathcal{O}(N^0)$) boson self energy is simply given by the Eliashberg approximation and contains no singular correction in the static limit.
-At $\mathcal{O}(N^{-1})$, the boson self energy receives contributions from three Feynman diagrams which can be explicitly evaluated using the techniques developed in Ref.~\cite{rech2006_FM1storder} (see Appendix~\ref{app:1storder} for details).
-After accounting for the spin structure factors in each symmetry class, we arrive at the result,
+We choose to adopt the double expansion introduced in Section~\ref{subsec:FLbilayer_setup}, which involves $N$ fermion species interacting with a critical boson with bare kinetic term deformed from $|\bs{q}|^2$ to $|\bs{q}|^{1+\epsilon}$.
+The expansion is performed by taking $N$ to be large and $\epsilon$ small, holding their product, $N\epsilon$, fixed.
+As reviewed in Section~\ref{subsec:FLbilayer_setup}, the leading, $\mathcal{O}(N^0)$ boson self energy is given by the Eliashberg approximation and contains no singular correction in the static limit.
+At $\mathcal{O}(N^{-1})$, the boson self energy receives contributions from several Feynman diagrams that can be explicitly evaluated using the techniques developed in Ref.~\cite{rech2006_FM1storder} (see Appendix~\ref{app:1storder} for details).
+After accounting for the spin structure factors in each symmetry class, we arrive at the general result,

 where